 Types of PA Bonuses

-So what kinds of bonuses can you expect to find at PA-friendly online casinos?
+So, what kinds of bonuses can you expect to find at casinos in PA?
 The first bonus you're most likely to come across is the first deposit bonus.
-Also called the welcome bonus or sign-up bonus, this is an amount in bonus funds that the online casino will add to your account relative to whatever you decide to deposit.
+Also called the welcome bonus or sign-up bonus is an amount in bonus funds that the online casino will add to your account relative to whatever you decide to deposit.
 For example, a PA online casino may offer new members a 100% up to $250 bonus on your first deposit.
 So if you deposit $100, you'll also get a bonus of $100.
 Social casinos also offer sign-up bonuses, you can redeem Global Poker sweeps coins after verifying your account.

 Since online casinos want players to keep on depositing, they will often offer other bonuses, such as regular reload bonuses that can be claimed on one or more deposits over the course of a week or month, or cashback bonuses that offer bonus money for playing certain games.